Privacy Policy

 • Correct any inaccurate or incomplete personal information

-• Request deletion of personal information, subject to legal retention requirements (CRA mandates 6-year minimum retention for tax records)
+• Request deletion of personal information, subject to legal retention requirements (IRS minimum 3 years and up to 7; CRA minimum 6 years for tax records)

 • Withdraw consent at any time, with the understanding that this may affect the firm's ability to provide services